t-34400/code-snippets/README.md

     - Video Utils
         - frame_extractor
             - *Methods to extract frames from images at specified frame rate.*
+    - serial_port
+        - *Method to extract data from a serial port*

 # License
 This collection is licensed under the [MIT License](./LICENSE).